pacalet/mkvhdl/README.md

 ## Quick start

-Copy this Makefile in the root directory of your VHDL project, put your VHDL source files under a subdirectory named `vhdl` and always use the `.vhd` extension.
+Copy this Makefile in the root directory of your VHDL project, put your VHDL source files under a subdirectory named `vhdl` and always use the `.vhd` extension for your source files.
 From the root directory of your VHDL project just type `make` to print the short help.

 ```